 The billboard features an image of hot dogs jammed into a cigarette pack labeled unlucky strikes.

-Now, aside from the details here, can I take you inside the newsroom of the St. Louis Post Dispatch or any other newspaper?
+Now, aside from the details here, can I take you inside the newsroom of the St. Louis Post-Dispatch or any other newspaper?

 I'll guarantee you what happened.

-An organization they'd never heard of, the Cancer Project, Santa Fax.
+An organization they'd never heard of, the Cancer Project, sent them a fax, press release or some such thing.

-Oh, what a story here!
+Oh, what a story here.

 Cardinals killing fans with hot dogs.